drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 Eizo and Denri stood at the edge of the village as the tengu hunting party prepared.
-The plan was to have a small group attack the Blades at the front to distract them.
+The plan was to have a small group attack the Blades at the front to distract them as Denri snuck in the back.

 "Any other big abilities I should know to look out for?"